Loyalty fraud: How real is the threat?

 What are the signs to look out for?

 An obvious indicator is customers reporting loyalty point theft and loss to your customer service desk.
 You should ensure there's a clear channel for communicating these reports to your fraud management team for action.
 Bear in mind, however, that customers don't always check loyalty point balances regularly, and may be reporting losses that took place days or weeks before.

 Generally speaking, traditional fraud screening tools focus primarily on transactions that involve payments being made to a business, and therefore don't protect loyalty points.
-Further, they tend not to include capabilities for identifying fraudulent account login, update or creation.
-Fortunately, other tools and techniques are available to help you guard against account takeover and loyalty fraud, and we'll be discussing them in our next blog.
+Further, they tend not to include capabilities for identifying fraudulent account login, update, or creation.

-Until then, you can find out more about how Cybersource can help you guard against loyalty fraud by visiting our website.
+Until then, you can find out more about how Cybersource can help you guard against loyalty fraud here.

 1"The Truth About Customer Loyalty (2019 Customer Loyalty Report)," KPMG, 2019.

 2"Loyalty Management Market — Growth, Trends and Forecasts (2020–2025)," Mordor Intelligence, 2019.